AI-multimodal/Lightshow/README.md

 with more on the way!
 The software is intended to be user-friendly, extensively documented and tested, and extendable for those users who wish to add additional spectroscopy functionalities.
 There are also a few comprehensive tutorials to help you get started.
-We welcome any and all contributions by the community, including pull requests, bug reports, etc.
-Please see our [contributing](https://github.com/AI-multimodal/Lightshow/blob/master/CONTRIBUTING.md) document for more details!

 # Tutorials